We're about to learn how to write a resume, but think about this, first:

 Instead, first select from the standard resume formats:

-For most job applicants, you’ll likely want to choose the reverse-chronological resume template:
+Most job applicants will likely want to choose the reverse-chronological resume template:

 Resume Tip: There are several studies that theorize relationships between resume cues and the applicant's personality and hireability, further impacting hiring judgments through resumes.
 Be careful which info you choose to include!